Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 A struct in Mojo is similar to a class in Python: they both support methods, fields, operator overloading, decorators for metaprogramming, and so on.
 Fields are variables that hold data relevant to the struct, and methods are functions inside a struct that generally act upon the field data.
 To gain performance, structs are by default stored on the stack, and all fields are memory inlined.

-All the data types in Mojo's standard library (such as Int, Bool, String, and Tuple) are defined as structs.
+All data types in Mojo—including basic types in the standard library such as Bool, Int, and String, up to complex types such as SIMD, List, Tuple and object, are defined as a struct.

 >Note: At this time (Aug 2023), Mojo doesn't have the concept of "class", equivalent to that in Python; but it is on the roadmap.